eClasses.org :: Course Catalog :: Introduction to XHTML

 Week 2: DTDs, Structure, and Nesting

-• Discuss the syntax and structure of an XHTML document
+• Syntax and Structure of an XHTML document

 Week 3: CSS with XHTML